bcms/cms/README.md

     <tr>
       <td>
         <strong>🎬 Media manager</strong><br />
         Upload any and all kinds of files.
-If it's digital, BCMS can handle it <br>
+If it's digital, BCMS can handle it. <br>
         <a href="https://docs.thebcms.com/inside-bcms/media" rel="nofollow"
           >Media docs</a
         >